3d Digital Horse History

 Although a very primitive model in comparison to today’s standards, the low poly p4 horse can still come in handy as background fillers for scenes requiring multiple horse models as it uses much less resources on your computer system.

 The Heavy Horse had rigged, jointed eyes, eyelids, tongue and jaw and the neck was much more poseable, having multiple sections, allowing it to graze realistically.
 Bloodsong also released a medieval barding pack, riding tack and several free animated poses for her horse model.
 I created a set of realistic textures and poses for the Heavy Horse which is now available for free here: Ultimate Heavy Horse.
-As the Heavy horse was created before Daz Studio it only works in Poser, if I remember correctly this was due to some joint welds not functioning in Studio.
+As the Heavy horse was created before Daz Studio it only works in Poser, if I remember correctly this was due to some joint welds in the rigging not functioning correctly in Studio and breaking the mesh at the joints.

 At around the same time Bloodsong brought out the Heavy Horse Daz released their Charger horse model. the charger borrowed geometry from the old P4 horse (which had originally been made by Daz‘s parent company, Zygote) and although it sported a much better texture, tack and conforming mane it was seriously lacking in morphs and suffered from the same problems as the P4 horse in posing the neck for grazing.
 Conformation wise the model resembled an obese pony rather than a charger or any heavy horse that I know of.
 There is also a medieval type tack available at Daz but it is very basic and I do not know of any realistic textures for it.

-I released a large set of poses and a 30 frame animated gallop cycle for the charger horse here: Ultimate Charger.
-This was originally available at Renderosity.
+I released a large set of poses that also includes a 30 frame animated gallop cycle for the charger horse here: Ultimate Charger.
+This package was originally available at Renderosity but is now exclusively sold here.

 One useful fact about the P4 Horse, Daz Charger and the Heavy Horse is that poses can be used between then interchangeably with a few minor tweaks.